oxwm/oxwm/README.md

 This tells OxWM that `mod4` is the global modifier key, that OxWM should run `konsole` on startup, and that it should use a click-to-focus model.
-It also tells OxWM that, with the modifier key pressed, pressing the `Escape` key should exit, and pressing `q` should immediately abort the process of the focused window.
+It also tells OxWM that, with the modifier key pressed, pressing the `Escape` key should exit, and pressing `q` should close the focused window, or immediately abort the process of the focused window if it cannot be closed.

 If you don't create this config file, one will be generated for you at the appropriate location.